A Step-by-Step Guide to Mixing Drums

 In many genres, it’s common to compress each drum channel individually.
 Although the settings may vary greatly, depending on what you’re trying to accomplish.

-Slow attack times allow the full impact of the drum to pass through and then clamp down on the sustain portion of the sound, helping the transients cut through the mix.
+Slow attack times allow the full impact of the drum to pass through and then clamp down on the sustained portion of the sound, helping the transients cut through the mix.
 But if the attack time is too slow, the compressor may not be fast enough to catch each transient.

 Fast attack times shave off the initial transient of the hit, which can be great for adding control.
 But if the attack time is too fast, it sucks all of the impact out of the drum and pushes it further back in the mix.
+(This may be what you're aiming to do!)

 When working with drums, it’s best to use moderate to fast release times.
 Fast release times can help add excitement and perceived loudness—but too fast can cause unwanted pumping sounds.